-In February 2015, the Company entered into a settlement agreement (the "Settlement Agreement") with the Technion Research and Development Foundation ("Technion") to resolve certain potential disputes regarding intellectual property developed by the Company's founder and previously assigned to the Company.
-Pursuant to the Settlement Agreement, and in exchange for a release of potential disputes from Technion, the Company is obligated to pay a \$5.5 million milestone payment (the "Milestone Payment") to Technion in the quarter following the quarter in which the Company achieves \$250.0 million of cumulative net sales (as defined in the Settlement Agreement) (the "Net Sales Milestone").
-The Company achieved the Net Sales Milestone in the fourth quarter of 2017.
-Accordingly, in the first quarter of 2018, the Company anticipates making the Milestone Payment to Technion.
+In the first quarter of 2018, the Company made the final milestone payment of \$5.5 million (the "Milestone Payment") to the Technion Research and Development Foundation ("Technion") pursuant to the settlement agreement dated February 10, 2015 (the "Settlement Agreement").
+Pursuant to the Settlement Agreement, and in exchange for a release of potential disputes regarding intellectual property developed by our founder and previously assigned to us, the Company was obligated to pay the Milestone Payment to Technion in the quarter following the quarter in which the Company achieved \$250.0 million of cumulative net sales (as defined in the Settlement Agreement) (the "Net Sales Milestone").
+The Company met the Net Sales Milestone in the fourth quarter of 2017.